 An easier, although indirect, visualization of this distribution is possible through the shape of a fracture formed in the material.
-Indeed, Tapia et al. recently characterized the profile of a fracture produced in a thin layer of a humid granular material, by controlling the humidity of the surrounding atmosphere.
-Using a statistical approach, they showed that the typical size of the roughness is related to the cluster size, L, which is strongly correlated with the liquid content, and therefore with the number of cohesive bonds.
-However, cohesive force between grains is then a complex function of the bond's shape.
-It is thus difficult to relate the cluster size to the grainscale cohesive forces.
-An alternative to liquid-induced cohesion was recently proposed by Gans et al.,8 who synthesized a cohesion-controlled granular material.
-This sticky material is made of polymeric coated beads, which enables the cohesion of the bulk to be tuned easily by varying the concentration of the polymeric solution.
+Indeed, Tapia et al.7 recently characterized the profile of a fracture produced in a thin layer of a humid granular material, by controlling the humidity of the surrounding atmosphere.
+Using a statistical approach, they showed that the typical size of the roughness is related to the cluster size, L, which is strongly correlated to the liquid content, and therefore to the number of cohesive bonds.
+However, cohesion force between grains is then a complex function of the bond's shape.
+It is thus difficult to relate the cluster size to the grain-scale cohesion forces.

+An alternative to the liquid-induced cohesion was recently proposed by Gans et al.8, who synthesized a cohesion-controlled granular material.
+This sticky material is made of polymeric coated beads, which enables to tune easily the cohesion of the bulk by varying the concentration of the polymeric solution.
 This allowed them to relate the macroscopic properties of the material to the grain-scale forces, which facilitates models in the perspective to investigate the rheology of such a material.

 Another option to investigate the influence of cohesion in the flow of a granular material is to adopt a numerical description of cohesive forces at the grain scale using discrete methods.
-In this case, adhesive forces result from a cohesive contact model, either explicit in Discrete Elements Methods,9-11 or implicit in Contact Dynamics algorithms.
+In this case, adhesive forces result from a cohesive contact model, either explicit in Discrete Elements Methods^{9-11}, or implicit in Contact Dynamics algorithms^{12,13}.
 Despite the use of simple interaction models, the presence of cohesion reveals a rich dependency of the flow with numerical parameters, contrary to dry granular materials.
-In discrete element methods, the flow becomes sensitive to the stiffness and the elasticity modulus of the grains.
-In contact dynamics, where particles are perfectly rigid, this dependency translates into a contribution of the time step into the dynamics equations.
-Overall, the introduction of a single dimensionless number accounts for this dependency.
-In the present paper, we will use a code based on contact dynamics, where simulations are performed with a fixed time step corresponding to a weaker influence of the latter and small averaged error.
+In discrete element methods, the flow becomes sensitive to the stiffness and the elasticity modulus of the grains14.
+In contact dynamics, where particles are perfectly rigid, this dependency translates into a contribution of the time step into the dynamics equations15.
+Overall, the introduction of a single dimensionless

-Sorbonne Université, CNRS, Institut Jean Le Rond d'Alembert, F-75005 Paris, France.
-E-mail: anaisabramian@gmail.com
+^a Sorbonne Université, CNRS, Institut Jean Le Rond d'Alembert, F-75005 Paris, France; E-mail: anaisabramian@gmail.com number accounts for this dependency.
+In the present paper, we will use a code based on contact dynamics, where simulations are performed with a fixed time step corresponding to a weaker influence of the latter and small averaged error 16 .